How Do I Register for VAT?

 The different ways you can register for VAT

 There are three main ways you can register for VAT – it’s really just down to personal preference.
-Whichever option you choose, you can expect to receive your VAT registration certificate within 30 working days, though it might sometimes take a little while longer.
+Whichever option you choose, you can expect to receive your VAT registration number within 30 working days, though it might sometimes take a little while longer.

 Register for VAT through an accountant

-How to register for VAT online
+Register for VAT online

 If you’d prefer to register for VAT yourself, you can do so through a simple online process on HMRC’s website.
 You’ll need: